doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Removed DBALException factory methods

+The following factory methods of the DBALException class have been removed:

+1. `DBALException::invalidPlatformSpecified()`.
+2. `DBALException::invalidPdoInstance()`.

 ## BC BREAK: PDO-based driver classes are moved under the PDO namespace

 The following classes have been renamed: